Let Us Help You Move To Sunny Malta And Work In The iGaming Sector In 2020

 For example, there is no real suit and tie culture in the gaming sector.
 Through summer, many staff will work in shorts, T-shirts and flip flops.
 That might sound silly, but when it is 35C in the shade, everyone stops judging your dress sense and gets on with life.

 Most gaming firms have a start-up feel, which means that there is normally a social culture within the firm – food, drinks, nights out and summer trips.
-It is worth remembering that this is a part of the entertainment sector and entertainment is mean to be fun so there are lots of people that like having fun that apply and are hired for these jobs.
+It is worth remembering that this is a part of the entertainment sector and entertainment is meant to be fun so there are lots of people that like having fun that apply and are hired for these jobs.
+Luckily for most staff members, the company founders like having fun too and they are the ones pay the invoices!
 For many people, gaming jobs in Malta are quite appealing.

 Are there customer service jobs in Malta?

 Yes.
 Many companies have their customer service teams based in Malta, near to the rest of the business.
 Customer service agents are often at the start of their careers and so are young and new in Malta.
 Not everyone that moves to a new country settles and stays, which means that there are lots of staff that move and then move away.
 This creates constant turnover and opportunities for new starters.

 Many customer service agents use the experience they gain as a way to move into new positions in the sector, such as content writing, social media, finance and payments.

 Are there jobs in the sports betting industry in Malta?